 Yes.
 There may be a couple of times you have to go to court in a termination and adoption case.

-Both of the petitioners and the child to be adopted (if the child is 12 years of age or older) must go to court for the adoption hearing.
+The petitioners and the child to be adopted (if the child is age 12 or older) must go to court for the adoption hearing.

-Note: If you can show it would be “unduly difficult” for one of the joint petitioners to attend the court hearing, the court may waive the requirement for one of the petitioners to attend the hearing if the other petitioner can attend.
-The court may also waive the requirement that a child 12 years of age or older must attend if waiving the requirement is in the “best interest” of the child.
+Note: If you can show it would be “unduly difficult” for one of the joint petitioners to attend the court hearing, the court may waive the requirement for one of the petitioners to participate in the hearing if the other petitioner can attend.
+The court may also waive the requirement that a child age 12 years or older must attend if waiving the requirement is in the best interest of the child.
 Read the law here: Texas Family Code 162.014.